 Attacks on this boat and other events

 14 Mar 1943

-While shadowing convoy ON-170 south of Greenland, U-468 was attacked and held down for hours by the corvette HMS Gentian, causing it to lose contact with the convoy.
+While shadowing convoy ON 170 south of Greenland, U-468 was attacked and held down for several hours by the corvette HMS Gentian, after which contact with the convoy was not regained.
 Date is approximate.
 (Sources: Blair, vol 2, page 259)

 22 May 1943

-The boat was attacked by an Avenger aircraft from the escort carrier USS Bogue (pilot Roger C. Kuhn) causing severe damage and forcing the boat to abandon patrol - arriving in France on May 29.
+The boat was attacked by an Avenger aircraft from the escort carrier USS Bogue (pilot Roger C. Kuhn) causing severe damage and forcing the boat to abandon patrol, arriving in France May 29.
 (Sources: Blair, vol 2, page 336)

 11 Aug 1943